Posted May 1, 2018

 Students with disabilities are not making the achievement gains they should make.
 The achievement gap between students with disabilities and students without disabilities has remained largely unchanged despite adaptive technologies and supposedly research-based methods.
 But we can improve outcomes for special education students by significantly improving general education and special education together.

-(By Linda Diamond, President of CORE and Author of the Teaching Reading Sourcebook)
+(By Linda Diamond, founder and former president, CORE and author of the Teaching Reading Sourcebook)

 Educators have long known that students with disabilities have not made the gains they should, despite placement in special education classes with individualized education plans or even mainstreaming into general education classrooms.
 The most recent 2017 NAEP confirms the persistence of this problem.
 As reported by Education Week (Christina Samuels, April 11, 2018), “Students with disabilities posted stagnant scores on the National Assessment of Educational Progress in 2017 and failed to close the gap with students not identified as having disabilities.”

 Despite research-based methods and adaptive technologies, the achievement gap between students with disabilities and students without disabilities has remained largely unchanged (University of Texas, “Is Progress Being Made Toward Closing the Achievement Gap in Special Education?”, Oct.
 5, 2017).
 Although the Individuals with Disabilities Education Act (IDEA) requires a free and equal education in the most inclusive environment possible (FAPE and LRE), little has improved.
 In fact, the most recent Supreme Court decision in Endrew F. v Douglas County School District, determined that every child needs “a chance to meet challenging objectives” (see my previous blog), but most special education students are not held to high expectations.